 - The FAiling HearT in the Elderly (FATE) Registry (PI: Gaia Cattadori, MultiMedica)

-- Validation of type B pulmonary surfactant protein levels as a diagnostic and prognostic marker in heart failure progression (SPB-HF) cardiaco (PI: Piergiuseppe Agostoni, Monzino)
+- Validation of Type B pulmonary surfactant protein levels as a diagnostic and prognostic marker in the progression of heart failure (PI: Piergiuseppe Agostoni, Monzino)

 Prof. Piergiuseppe Agostoni